 When embarking on a new green construction project, there are several considerations for stakeholders across the building lifecycle to consider:

 - Installing the most energy-efficient equipment is important, but this represents only one part of the process of creating a green building.
 In order to create an optimized, efficient facility that will sustain energy and cost savings over its lifespan, all of the building’s systems must work together.
 For example, a building could have the most efficient HVAC system on the market, but if the heating is running at the same time as the air conditioning, and the facility manager doesn’t have visibility into operations to identify this problem, there is potential for an enormous amount of energy waste and unnecessary operational expenditure.
 This scenario sounds unlikely, but you might be surprised to know that it happens every day.

-- To achieve the most optimized operational model, building stakeholders should consider an integrated architecture that includes all the major domains of a building: power, IT, process and machines, and building and security management.
+- To achieve the most optimized operational model, building stakeholders should consider an integrated architecture that includes all the major domains of a building: power, IT, process and machines, plumbers adelaide, and building and security management.
 By converging information from these systems, facility managers can have insight into the building’s energy use as well as manage and automate processes and energy from one common platform.
 Through this model, building stakeholders can achieve significant savings in capital expenses (CapEx), operational expenses (OpEx) and energy consumption across the entire enterprise.